Donate to enact RBT (TFAA) legislation

 The United States taxes on the basis of citizenship.
 This means it taxes American citizens on their worldwide income regardless where they live.
 An American citizen living in London, or Toronto, or Tokyo, or Johannesburg, generally must file U.S. tax returns and pay U.S. tax, even if he or she does not live in or travel to the U.S. Taxation is not based on any physical presence test.
 The source of the income makes no difference either: income exclusively earned and additionally taxed abroad is also subject to U.S. reporting.
 Moreover, Americans abroad are commonly taxed twice, for example on some types of investment income and certain retirement-savings vehicles.
 In some cases, where an individual was born in the U.S. to foreign parents on a student or temporary work visa who then returned to their home country, those subject to the tax law and its penalties may not have not been aware of their status as an American birthright citizen.

-SWITCHING FROM THE CURRENT CITIZENSHIP-BASED TAXATION (CBT) APPROACH TO RESIDENCY-BASED TAXATION (RBT) CAN STILL BE ACCOMPLISHED.
+SWITCHING FROM CITIZENSHIP-BASED TAXATION (CBT) TO RESIDENCY-BASED TAXATION (RBT) CAN BE ACCOMPLISHED.